virus-rpi/SpaceInvader/README.md

 ## Usage
 1. Setup the DB
-2. Run the setup.py script and answer the questions
+2. Run the main.py scrips
-3. To scan for server ips run scan.py
-4. To update the DB and collect more data run scannerV2.py
-5. To see stats run web_app.py

 ## How to setup the Database